Peel Dream Magazine Press Assets

 - US press: Daniel Gill at Force Field PR

-After 18 months of writing and live shows with a shifting cast of band members, Peel Dream are back with Agitprop Alterna, an album that pushes the group’s dreamy, motorik-heavy sound to a deeply melodic, droning, and beautifully discordant place.
-The sophomore LP pays homage to a strain of mod-ish U.K. pop that spans early My Bloody Valentine and Talulah Gosh, up through early Stereolab, Belle & Sebastian, and even Broadcast.
-The new album is also indebted to stateside pop bands that were cut from a similar cloth — Rocketship, Lilys, Yo La Tengo, and even Nevermind-era Nirvana.
-It’s part Chickfactor and part Space Age Bachelor Pad, a fuzzed-out minimalist manifesto, filtered through a cross-section of classic indie pop.
+After 18 months of writing and live shows with a shifting cast of band members, Peel Dream are back with Agitprop Alterna, an album that pushes the group’s dreamy, motorik sound to a deeply melodic and beautifully discordant place.
+This sophomore LP pays homage to the fuzzy, mod-ish pop of acts like My Bloody Valentine and early Stereolab, but it’s also indebted to stateside bands like Yo La Tengo and Rocketship that were cut from a similar cloth.
+It’s part Chickfactor, part Space Age Bachelor Pad; a shambolic, drone-heavy brand of minimalism, filtered through a cross-section of classic indie pop.

 Where the creation of Modern Meta Physic was a solitary pursuit, Agitprop Alterna found Stevens channeling the collaborative spirit of the band’s ever-rotating live incarnation in the studio.
 He worked with close friend Kelly Winrich to develop new sounds for the project, creating musical snippets that Winrich would mix into the cohering whole.
-Live band members (like vocalist Jo-Anne Hyun and drummer Brian Alvarez) would stop by and work their magic on the recordings, laying down parts with trademark exactitude.
+Live band members (like vocalist Jo-Anne Hyun — replaced now by Isabella Mingione — and drummer Brian Alvarez) would stop by and work their magic on the recordings, laying down parts with trademark exactitude.
 The resulting music revels in its realness: heavier, more dynamic, and truly the work of a band.

 Agitprop Alterna is ultimately defined by the tension of difference: between itself and its predecessor; Stevens’ and Hyun’s intertwined male-female vocals; the music’s languid dreaminess and concrete sonic immediacy.
 Deeply rooted in the Brechtian ideas of art as a tool to spur action, Agitprop Alterna intensifies the connection between the existential and the interpretive first explored on Modern Meta Physic, giving the listener space to find their own meaning in shimmering guitars, fuzzed-out synths, and humming organ drones.
 It is a rejection of manipulation in all its forms and a buzzsaw against complacency – soft-focus pop whose clear-cut message is that you get to decide the message.
 It’s a rare trick to agitate without being obvious: perhaps that makes Agitprop Alterna the most Peel Dream Magazine-like statement yet.